 In June of last year, I stopped to visit my 65-year-old mother and her 58-year-old husband in the sun-bleached hills of Sonoma County, where I was giving a reading from my new book.
 My stepfather, an exuberant talker who usually defaults to a cheerful facade, greeted me with trembling hands and a slurring, teary ramble about the job from which he’d been unceremoniously laid off six months prior.
 If I’d only just met him, I’d have thought I was looking at the early phases of dementia or maybe Parkinson’s.
 Instead, I suspected that his symptoms were the result of pills–most likely prescribed by a doctor who had minimized or misunderstood the implications of his long history of addiction.
 I curled into denial and went back to my own life, two hours away.

 Several months later, after a series of confusing, turmoil-filled texts from my mother, I visited again.
 This time, it was my mother who seemed to be in a mysterious decline.
 She drifted off mid-conversation, lids at half-mast.
 One evening, I had to rescue a melting pint of ice cream as it oozed down her legs.
 Again, it would have been easy to confuse these behaviors with age-related or neurological symptoms.
 But I knew better.
 Though my mother and stepfather both spent years committed to their sobriety, I recognized the signs of their addictive behaviors, and I knew they were attempting to cope with legitimate pain related to loss of work, painful and ineffective surgeries, and big emotional losses.
-Though my mother and stepfather both spent years committed to their sobriety, I recognized the signs of their addictive behaviors.

 I was overcome with conflicting emotions.
 We live in a culture of deeply mixed messages and lingering stigma about addiction.
 It’s okay to share “weekend wino” memes with your girlfriends, but the addict who can’t keep up daily tasks or dies of her disease is vilified as morally bankrupt.
 Aging addicts are among our most vulnerable populations.
 And yet it is one we almost never hear about, let alone try to understand.